ibm-cloud-docs/openwhisk/test.md

 Whenever you create or update an action or sequence in the console, test it by using the `Invoke` option.

-1. From the [Action ](https://cloud.ibm.com/functions/create){: external} menu, select an action or a sequence.
+1. From the [Action](https://cloud.ibm.com/functions/create){: external} menu, select an action or a sequence.

 2. Select Invoke.